Last Updated on January 22, 2024 by Sharon Advik

 The lights behind your subject enhance the contrast and sharpness of your photo’s focal point.

-This is the entire reason to get this lens, its power of 1.4, and it’s the reason why I love it so much.
+This is why I got this lens: its power of 1.4, and I love it so much.

 This is a no-brainer if you’re a professional real estate photographer or filmmaker using mirrorless cameras.